The best iPad deals for 2019: The iPad Air now on sale for $400

 -

-reading•The best iPad deals for holiday 2019 including an iPad Air for $400
+reading•The best holiday 2019 iPad deals: iPad Air for $400 and more

 -